 If the country in which the employer is based doesn't have a legal framework for teleworking beyond the home working organised by the authorities and/or the employer during the pandemic, then the employee will not have an unfettered right to work remotely (for instance, from a holiday location) unless there is an agreement in place.
 If there is a legal landscape for teleworking, such as in Belgium or France, the situation will be different, and employers will not necessarily be able to restrict the places from which their employees can work.
 In Russia, which does not differentiate between home/tele/remote working, employment authorities consider that remote working arrangements cannot be used for employees located in other jurisdictions.
 The proposed amendments to Russian employment legislation on further development of remote work also do not provide for such an option.

 Employers should beware of the tax and regulatory issues which may arise if an employee chooses to work in a different jurisdiction.
-If the employer doesn't have regular business in that jurisdiction, the presence of employees performing work there may create a permanent establishment and lead to the payment of local taxes.
+If the employer doesn't have regular business in that jurisdiction, the presence of employees performing work there may create a permanent establishment and lead to the payment of local corporate or employment taxes.
 Similarly, some regulated positions (eg in the financial industry) may only be carried out in a particular territory.
-Traders may not be able to sell financial products outside of the market in which you have regulatory clearance either for your business or its individual employees.
+Traders may not be able to sell financial products outside of the market in which the employer has regulatory clearance.

 Additionally, working remotely from another jurisdiction may trigger prospectus and/or other filing requirements according to local legislations on securities, employment, etc. for employees with equitybased awards that have been granted by the employer.
-Cross-border remittance of funds to settle the awards may also not be as easy as expected if the enhanced regulations on foreign exchange apply to the place where the employees are located (such as in China).
-Moreover, employers in a jurisdiction which imposes strict data privacy laws (in particular on data export) must be very cautious with the data accessible by an employee who will be or has been teleworking outside of this territory, as such remote access to data may be viewed as data export and subject to restrictions or prior approvals.
+Cross-border remittance of funds to settle the awards may apply.
+Moreover, employers in a jurisdiction which imposes strict data privacy laws (in particular on data export) must be very cautious with the data accessible by an employee who will be or has been teleworking outside of this territory, as remote access to data may be viewed as data export and subject to restrictions or prior approvals.